- Search for a Leaflet

 How should I give it?

-There is a risk that risedronate can damage the food pipe (oesophagus) if your child does not take it correctly.
+There is a risk that risedronate can damage your child’s food pipe (oesophagus) if not taken correctly.
 It is important that you follow these instructions to avoid this risk.

 Risedronate tablets are best taken in the morning once your child is out of bed, and at least 30 minutes before they have their first food or drink of the day.

-- Your child should swallow the tablet whole with a large glass of water (150 mL).
+- Your child should swallow the tablet whole with a glass of water (150 mL).

 - Your child should not lie down for 30 minutes after taking the tablet.